nickgogan/0project-YTArchive/Planning/PRD.md

 ### Goals
 - Archive personal YouTube content with metadata preservation
 - Provide flexible access via CLI
+- Provide REST API-based communication between the CLI and the services, as well as between the services via a Jobs service that coordinates activity
 - Maintain organized local storage structure
 - Handle errors gracefully with progress tracking